cristinecula/slate/source/includes/_examples.md

 <iframe src="https://widgetic.com/embed/555b5e6509c7e29e718b4569?bp=top-right" width="500" height="500" frameborder="0" style="visibility:hidden;" onload="this.style.visibility='visible';"></iframe>
 ```

 The most basic embed mechanism.
-The iframe embed does not allow auto-scaling  and advanced widget features (e.g.: popups and overlays).
+The iframe embed does not support the auto resize options and advanced widget features (popups and overlays, edit in place, widget API).
 It is only recommended for websites where you cannot include the Widgetic SDK.

+<aside class="notice">You can however handle responsiveness on your own, as the widgets are responsive and will adjust to the iframe size changes.</aside>

 ### dynamic